FiniteVoid/Edge-Detection-and-Fast-Seam-Carving/readme.md

 # Canny Edge Detection (fast vectorized implementation) + Fast multi-Seam Carving

 This project implements Non-max Suppression, Hysteresis for Canny Edge detection and Seam Carving algorithms for image processing.
-The Canny Edge detection algorithm is implemented in a fast vectorized manner using torch (CPU only).
-The Seam Carving algorithm is implemented with
+Everything is built from scratch and use of pre-existing filters is kept to a minimum.
+The Canny Edge detection algorithm is implemented in a fast vectorized manner using torch (CPU only), and same for seam carving.

 ### Canny Edge-Detection